Renting University Facilities

 Various people are responsible for arranging accommodations, meetings, and hosting guests:

-Limestone Students (when residence halls are closed or in special situations)
+• Limestone Students (when residence halls are closed or in special situations): Associate Vice President and Dean of Student Success

 Fees

-Fixed rates are charged for certain facilities such as the residence halls.
-Other facilities have been assigned variable rates based upon the size of the group, the group’s composition, and the services requested.
-In the latter case, the Vice President for Financial Affairs will determine the exact fee which has been approved by the President.
+Fixed rates are charged for certain facilities, such as the residence halls.
+Other facilities have been assigned variable rates based on the size of the group, the group’s composition, and the services requested.
+In the latter case, the CFO will determine the fee.

 Last Revision Date